Notes on the Geography of The Western United States: Oahu 2: Honolulu

 We're in Kapaluha, just on the other side of the Ala Wai canal.
 Nothing five star here, but location, location, location.
 Figure on a million.

-Too much moolah?
+Too expensive?
 No problem.
 On the way up University Avenue to the campus of the University of Hawaii there's the creatively named University Gardens, built as you can probably guess about 1960.
 The building next door is the Moiliili Hongwanji Buddhist Temple.
 Shouldn't come as a surprise: about a fifth of Honolulu's residents are of Japanese ancestry.
-Whites are a bit less.
+Whites are a bit less numerous.

 The Ritz-Carlton Residences have a fine view of some of the apartments on Saratoga Avenue.